 Merion Golf Club is located in Ardmore, a suburb of Philadelphia in the USA.

-Wilson's design on the East course was an instant success, but he continued to tinker over a number of years, making changes particularly in relation to where the course crossed the public road.
-In these changes the famous 13th hole was relocated.
+Wilson's design of the East course was an instant success, but he continued to tinker over a number of years.

-Wilson used great imagination to fully utilise the natural features of the site, and his routing of 16, 17 & 18 over and around the quarry were inspired.
+Wilson used his imagination to fully utilise the natural features of the site, and his routing of 16, 17 & 18 over and around the quarry were inspired.

 Another oddity at Merion is that the first tee is adjacent to the dining facility meaning that members and their guests are happily munching lunch beside you as you tee off...